Rosalía: Philanthropy and political views

 Rosalía identifies as a feminist.
 After being congratulated at the 2019 Billboard Women in Music gala, the singer stated: "I was fifteen when I entered a recording studio for the first time having all these women as references.
 I was so shocked by the fact that there were only men in that session that, since that moment, I've been fighting for having the same number of men and women in the studio.
 As simple as that".
-Rosalía has a garter belt buckle tattooed on her left thigh in reference to a 1970 body art performance by Valie Export.
-"In the tattoo, the garter appears as a symbol of a past slavery, the dress as the suppression of sexuality, the garter as an attribute of a femininity not determined by ourselves.
-A social ritual that covers one of the physical needs, the opposition of our culture to the body is clear.
-The garter as a sign of belonging to a class that demands a specific behavior becomes a memory."

-Rosalía is also pro-choice.
+Rosalía is pro-choice.
 During a concert in Mexico, she wore a green handkerchief in support of the National Campaign for the Right to Legal, Safe and Free Abortion.
-The singer is also a firm LGBT supporter.
-All profits from her Viva Glam cosmetic campaign were to be given in support of women, youth and the LGBT community.
-In July 2021, she condemned the killing of Samuel Luiz, stating, "Samuel didn't die, he was murdered".
+Additionally, she is firmly pro-LGBT; all profits from her Viva Glam cosmetic campaign were to be given in support of women, youth and the LGBT community.
+In July 2021, she condemned the homophobic killing of Samuel Luiz, stating, "Samuel didn't die, he was murdered".